scalabli/quo/docs/full_screen_apps.rst

 - A higher level abstraction of building a layout is by using "widgets".
 A widget is a reusable layout component that can contain multiple containers and controls.
 Widgets have a ``__pt_container__`` function, which returns the root container for this widget.
-Quocontains several widgets like :class:`~quo.widgets.TextArea`, :class:`~quo.widgets.Button`, :class:`~quo.widgets.Frame`, :class:`~quo.widgets.VerticalLine` and so on.
+Quocontains several widgets like :class:`~quo.widget.TextArea`, :class:`~quo.widget.Button`, :class:`~quo.widget.Frame`, :class:`~quo.widget.VerticalLine` and so on.

-- The highest level abstractions can be found in the ``shortcuts`` module.
+- The highest level abstractions can be found in the ``dialog`` module.
   There we don't have to think about the layout, controls and containers at all.
 This is the simplest way to use quo, but is only meant for specific use cases, like a prompt or a simple dialog window.

 Containers and controls
 ^^^^^^^^^^^^^^^^^^^^^^^